Macroscopic loops in the loop O(n) model via the XOR trick: Introduction

 where $A_k := \Lambda_{2k}(\zero) \setminus \Lambda_k(\zero)$ is an annulus with inner radius $k$ and outer radius $2k$. \end{cor}

 We proceed to elaborate on the finite-volume consequences of Theorem~\ref{thm:long-around-1-inf-vol} in the full regime~\eqref{eq:theorem-1-regime}.
-The first issue to address is to find a sequence of domains and boundary conditions for which the loop $O(n)$ model converges to a translation-invariant Gibbs measure in the thermodynamic (subsequential) limit.
-We use the natural choice of taking the domains to be graph balls of growing radius (more generally, F{\o}lner sequences) with the empty loop configuration as boundary conditions.
-To obtain translation-invariance in the limit, the configuration is considered from the point of view of a uniformly chosen vertex $v$.
-A technical point which must be addressed is that it is {\em a priori} unclear that thermodynamic limits are Gibbs measures (this may happen in models with long-range dependence, due to the possibility of multiple bi-infinite paths existing in the limit; see e.g. \cite{haggstrom1996random}).
-However, in our context of translation-invariant limit measures, the Gibbs property may be derived from a version of the Burton--Keane argument (see Proposition \ref{prop:gibbs}).
-Therefore, Theorem~\ref{thm:long-around-1-inf-vol} implies that, as the domains grow, one either has a long loop (converging to the bi-infinite path) in the vicinity of $v$, or else one has longer and longer loops surrounding $v$.
-We may further conclude that the length of the loop passing through $v$ is not a uniformly integrable sequence of random variables (in particular, its moments of order larger than $1$ tend to infinity).
+The first issue to address is finding a sequence of domains and boundary conditions for which the loop $O(n)$ model converges to a translation-invariant Gibbs measure in the thermodynamic (subsequential) limit.
+We use the natural choice of taking the domains to be balls of growing radius (more generally, F{\o}lner sequences) with suitable boundary conditions.
+To obtain translation-invariance in the limit, the configuration is considered from the point of view of a uniformly chosen face $\mathbf{f}$.